 By far the most important concern for consumers is whether or not CBD will cause intoxication or make you feel ‘high’.
 Being ‘stoned’ or high on cannabis happens when you ingest the compound known as THC.
-Over the past 50 or so years, THC has been the focus of selective breeding of marijuana strains of cannabis, increasing its presence to nearly 30% - roughly twice as strong as what naturally occurs.
+Over the past 50 or so years, THC has been the focus of selective breeding of strains of cannabis, increasing its presence to nearly 30% - roughly twice or three times as strong as what naturally occurs.

 As CBD is derived from cannabis plants there are misconceptions with THC.
 This misconception often stops many from experiencing the benefits of CBD due to not having important concerns clarified.

 CBD is extracted from Hemp strains of cannabis.
 Hemp contains less than 0.3% THC, roughly 1/100th the amount found in cannabis and can yield up to 20% CBD.
 U.S. hemp strains in particular have very high levels of CBD.